-It’s fun to kill time and see what your home is worth on Zillow.
-Surely it is a guilty pleasure to dream about your upward, spiraling net worth.
-It’s also fun to play the prediction game, especially in the fast-moving West Coast real estate markets of California, Washington and Oregon.
+It’s fun to kill time and look up your home’s value on Zillow.
+Surely it is a guilty pleasure to dream about your upward spiraling net worth.
+It’s also fun to play the home price prediction game, especially in the fast-moving West Coast real estate markets of California, Washington and Oregon.
 But here’s the rub: The Zestimate you’re punching up on your screen is very likely inaccurate.

 And the company even admits it.
 I don’t despise Zillow and other listing aggregators for trying; compiling and releasing big chunks of searchable data makes the internet a more interesting place.
 However, it’s what consumers do with faulty data that makes Zillow’s accuracy errors problematic for buyers and sellers.